How Sterling Heights Public Library Connects Patrons to BrainHQ

 Not only are each of the Exercise Your Brain events represented within the schedule, there is also a half page dedicated to explaining the initiative, alongside a custom logo created by the city’s graphic artist.
 Each of the Exercise Your Brain events includes the logo, so patrons can easily see which programs belong to the initiative.

 So far, patrons have responded quite positively to BrainHQ and the supporting brain health programming, which has included a puzzle competition, meditation, trivia nights and other components.
-One woman explained that her family has a history of dementia, so she’s using BrainHQ not only to improve her day-to-day functioning, but also to ward off a debilitating sickness.
+One woman explained that her family has a history of dementia, so she’s using BrainHQ not only to improve her day-to-day cognitive functioning, but also to ward off a debilitating sickness.
 “I found her story particularly moving because most of the people interested in brain health are seniors or soon-to-be seniors,” shares Groth.
 “It really highlighted for me why the initiative is for all ages.”

 Tips to Help Promote Brain Health at Your Library